 As I’m dipping away, I can feel my tongue tingling.
 That chilli sauce must be pretty potent.
 Then I’m pretty sure my lips started to feel weird.
 Obviously, Beard can sense there’s something wrong, but I convince him I’m fine.
 That is until I start to spit everywhere when I talk.
 Oh my god!
 My tongue and my lips are swollen.

 So it turns out that the vegetable spring rolls aren’t vegetable.
 They’re prawn.

 I’m allergic to prawn.

-In a panic, as my face is starting to balloon, and my tongue is getting bigger and bigger we get a glass of ice water, and I basically sit there for an hour with my face in it until my Epi-pen kicks in.
-It was a great first date as I’m sure you can imagine and I think Beard really thought I looked stunning as my face blotched, I was dribbling and my mouth looked like a very wrong encounter with Botox.
+In a panic, as my face is starting to balloon and my tongue is getting bigger and bigger we get a glass of ice water, and I sit there for an hour with my face in it until my Epi-pen kicks in.
+It was a great first date, as I’m sure you can imagine, and I think Beard genuinely thought I looked stunning as my face blotched, I was dribbling everywhere, and my mouth looked like a very wrong encounter with Botox.
 Either that or he felt sorry for me and hugely guilty that he attempted to kill me, and that’s why he asked me to be his girlfriend!

-As you can expect the food is INCREDIBLE!!!
-My favourite is the Chilli Beef – it’s the perfect combination of crunch, punch and munch served in a lattice style crunchy birds nest.
-Beards favourite is the Mongolian Beef OR the Beef Fillet in Mandarin Sauce, and I must say, these are both to die for – the steak literally melts in your mouth, and once we’re finished with the meal, I could literally drink the sauce.
+As you can imagine, the food is INCREDIBLE!!!
+My favourite is the Chilli Beef – it’s the perfect combination of crunch and punch served in a lattice style crunchy birds nest.
+Beards favourite is the Mongolian Beef OR the Beef Fillet in Mandarin Sauce, and I must say, these are both to die for.
+The steak melts in your mouth, and once we’re finished with the meal, I could literally drink the sauce.

 If you like Chinese, you’ll love this.
 I’ve never found better Chinese food than Plum Valley and believe me, I’ve been trying for years to find better, but no one beats this place.